OvO2311/Ai-mini-project/README.md

 ## About Me
 I am a Foundation in Business student with strong interest in mathematics and logical thinking.
-I achieved A+ in Additional Mathematics and also Mathematics.
+I achieved A+ in both Additional Mathematics and Mathematics in SPM.
-My CGPA now is 3.75.
+My current CGPA is 3.75.

 I became interested in Artificial Intelligence after exploring how technology can solve real-world problems using logic and data.